-- 1. Which part of this model represents the Sun?
-The two learners together. - 2.
-Which part of the model represents planet Earth?
-The first ball on the 5-metre string. - 3.
-Which part represents planet Venus?
-The second ball on the 3-metre string. - In this model, when Earth revolves around once, how long a period of time does that represent?
-One year.
+- 1. Which part of this model represents the Sun? - 2.
+Which part of the model represents planet Earth? - 3.
+Which part represents planet Venus? - 4.
+In this model, when Earth revolves around once, how long a period of time does that represent?